‘Affect’ and ‘effect’ are confusing for everyone – not just for learners.

 Impact = the effect or influence that an event, situation etc has on someone or something

-6. Other ways of expressing effects
+Ways of expressing negative effects

 You can use all* of the options below to describe negative effects: